Chiaramonte: Downfall

 In 1392 the Aragonese restored direct rule: Andrea Chiaramonte was accused of treason and executed, marking the collapse of Chiaramonte power.
 In the weeks that followed, the patrimony was confiscated and redistributed: Modica was granted to Bernardo Cabrera on 5 June 1392; the fiefs of Chiaramonte and Caccamo went to Galceran (Galdo) de Queralt on 22 June; and Malta had already been promised to Guglielmo Raimondo Moncada on 4 April.
 The wider fallout reached Naples: King Ladislaus obtained an annulment of his marriage to Costanza Chiaramonte in early July 1392, pronounced by the bishop of Gaeta and Cardinal Acciaioli.

 Legacy

 Architecture

 The Chiaramonte family left a lasting imprint on the built environment of Sicily.
 Their most important seat was the Steri in Palermo, begun by Giovanni “il Vecchio” in 1307 and later completed by his descendants.
 With its combination of Gothic structural elements and decorative motifs, the Steri is considered the prototype of the so-called Chiaramontan Gothic style, which spread across the island in the 14th and 15th centuries.

 Other examples of Chiaramonte patronage or association include the fortified castle at Mussomeli, the Chiaramonte tower in Favara, and adaptations of urban palaces in towns such as Agrigento and Naro.
 The former Chiaramonte palazzo at Erice, later incorporated into the monastery of Santissimo Salvatore, is also linked to this phase of family architecture.

+In Trapani, Chiaramonte patronage is also recorded at the church of San Nicolò, where the family established a private chapel dedicated to Saint Nicholas of Bari.
+The church stood opposite a former Chiaramonte palace, and according to the nineteenth-century historian Giuseppe Maria Di Ferro, this proximity and patronage played a decisive role in shaping the church’s later identity and its elevation to an important parish centre within the city.

+The family was also associated with the construction of the Acquedotto chiaramontano, a medieval aqueduct system bringing water from Monte San Giuliano (modern Monte Erice) into Trapani.
+Surviving elements of the system include the Fontana di Saturno in Trapani and the restored Fontane Chiaramusta area on Monte Erice, historically linked to the aqueduct network.